This article is part of a larger series on Bookkeeping.

 An inventory aging report, also called an aged inventory report or stock aging report, provides key metrics on how quickly your inventory moves.
 It’s essentially a list of the items on hand grouped by the length of time in inventory.
-The inventory aging report is essential to identify slow-moving or obsolete inventory that needs revalued in order to correctly calculate your cost of goods sold.
+An essential task of a bookkeeper is to identify slow-moving or obsolete inventory that needs revalued in order to correctly calculate your cost of goods sold and using the aged inventory report is the easiest way to do it.
 It can also help reduce your cost of storing inventory by providing information on what inventory to buy.
 Depending on your accounting software, you can either generate a report automatically or retrieve the data and compile the report manually.

 Sample Inventory Aging Report

 The sample inventory aging report shown below reveals key financial data that can be used to evaluate the overall financial health of your business.

 Below is an example of an inventory aging report generated in Odoo:

 The above report includes each product listed on the left and the number of units in inventory grouped in 30-day increments.
 According to this report, all inventory items have been sitting in inventory for less than 30 days as of 12/5/15 as indicated by the first column.

 An inventory aging report may look similar to the more commonly used accounts receivable (A/R) aging report, with columns for aging “buckets,” such as one to 30 days or 30 to 60 days.
 It might include details such as the style or item number, warehouse, quantity, pending transactions, and available to sell.